 High-performance computing (HPC) requires vast amounts of data capacity and velocity.
 That data holds value for organizations and society.

 One person I spoke with at the SC22 supercomputing conference is responsible for managing technology for a commercial genomics company.
 It processes 2 PB of genomics data daily, keeping “just” 100TB of that data.
 They would like to save more of the raw data for future research but have not found a practical solution that enables them to do so.

 Such a cost-effective solution would necessarily use commonly available non-proprietary hardware and provide a seamless transition to supporting new storage capacities and media types as technology evolves.

-Raphael Griman, Compute Team Lead for EMBL-EBI, said his organization currently stores more than 250PB of public science data and expects to cross the exabyte boundary within a year.
+Rafael Griman, Compute Team Lead for EMBL-EBI, said his organization currently stores more than 250PB of public science data and expects to cross the exabyte boundary within a year.
 That means EMBL-EBI adds an average of 2PB to its environment each day.

 Sustainability – Reducing Data’s Carbon Footprint

 Bhupinder Bhullar, Swiss Vault Co-founder and CEO also worked in genomics.
 He recognized the need to preserve and secure this sensitive data for a lifetime.
 He concluded that “Every CIO should have a strategy for 100-year data retention.”

 The co-founders started Swiss Vault to solve the problem of economically and reliably archiving huge volumes of data for decades.
 Swiss Vault’s separate software and hardware innovations enable economical, resilient, and environmentally sustainable data management.

 “Every CIO should have a strategy for 100-year data retention.”